 - ½ tablespoon Dijon mustard, such as Grey Poupon

 - 4 oz smoked salmon

-- fresh dill optional
+- Fresh dill, optional

-- capers optional
+- Capers, optional

 - In a medium bowl, chop the hardboiled eggs with a knife and fork.
-Add the mayonnaise and mustard and sprinkle with salt and pepper.
+Add the mayonnaise and mustard and sprinkle lightly with salt and pepper.
 Stir to combine.

-- Sprinkle with fresh dill and/or capers for serving.
+- Lightly toast the bread slices.
+Top with egg salad and slices of smoked salmon.
+Sprinkle with fresh dill and/or capers for serving.

 - You can make your own homemade lox.
 Just plan ahead, because it takes about 2 days to cure.

 - If you want to serve these as appetizers, cut the bread intro triangles on the diagonal, or into fourths.
 Then top with egg salad and lox